jangroth/aws-certification-notes/devops-engineer-professional.md

 *Amazon EC2 Auto Scaling* helps you ensure that you have the correct number of Amazon EC2 instances available to handle the load for your application.
 You create collections of EC2 instances, called *Auto Scaling Groups*.
-You can specify the **minimum** number of instances in each Auto Scaling group, and Amazon EC2 Auto Scaling ensures that your group never goes below this size.
-You can specify the **maximum** number of instances in each Auto Scaling group, and Amazon EC2 Auto Scaling ensures that your group never goes above this size.
+You can specify the **minimum** number of instances in each Auto Scaling Group, and Amazon EC2 Auto Scaling ensures that your group never goes below this size.
+You can specify the **maximum** number of instances in each Auto Scaling Group, and Amazon EC2 Auto Scaling ensures that your group never goes above this size.
 If you specify the **desired** capacity, either when you create the group or at any time thereafter, Amazon EC2 Auto Scaling ensures that your group has this many instances.
 If you specify **scaling policies**, then Amazon EC2 Auto Scaling can launch or